rabbitmq/rabbitmq-website/site/oauth2.md

 </pre>

 The token above contains two permissions under the attribute `authorization_details`.
-Both permissions are meant for a RabbitMQ server whose `resource_server_type` is equal to `rabbitmq`.
+Both permissions are meant for RabbitMQ servers with `resource_server_type` set to `rabbitmq`.
-This field is essentially a permission discriminator.
+This field identifies RabbitMQ-specific permissions.

-The first permission grants `read`, `write` and `configure` permissions to any vhost which matches the pattern `primary-*` that belongs to a cluster whose `resource_server_id` contains the string `finance`.
+The first permission grants `read`, `write` and `configure` permissions to any queue and/or exchange on any virtual host whose name matches the pattern `production-*`, and that reside in clusters whose `resource_server_id` contains the string `finance`.
-The `cluster` attribute is a regular expression like the `vhost`.
-If we wanted to match exactly the `finance` cluster we would use instead `^finance$`.
+The `cluster` attribute's value is also a regular expression.
+To match exactly the string `finance`, use `^finance$`.

-The second permission grants the `administrator` user-tag to both clusters, `finance` and `inventory`.
-The other supported user-tags as `management`, `policymaker` and `monitoring`.
+The second permission grants the `administrator` user tag in two clusters, `finance` and `inventory`.
+Other supported user tags as `management`, `policymaker` and `monitoring`.

 #### Type field

-In order for RabbitMQ to accept a permission, its value must match with RabbitMQ's `resource_server_type`.
-A JWT token may have permissions for resources' types.
+In order for a RabbitMQ node to accept a permission, its value must match that node's `resource_server_type` setting value.
+A JWT token may have permissions for multiple resource types.

 #### Locations field